Maggione/DeepRec/README.md

 #### **Usage**
   1. For each method, prepare your data as the corresponding format listed in Table 1.
-  2. Edit the corresponding configuration file listed in Table 1, so set the parameters for your method, such as training filename, testing filename, etc.
+  2. Edit the corresponding configuration file listed in Table 1, to set the parameters for your method, such as training filename, testing filename, etc.
   3. Run this kind of command "python mainArg.py [the choosed model name] train/infer"

 #### **Examples**